zeya2u9/PTPerf/PT_Measurements/file-download/F1/readme.txt

 			50mb  ,[x, y, z] , [x, y, z] .............. , [x, y, z]
 			100mb ,[x, y, z] , [x, y, z] .............. , [x, y, z]
 		[x, y, z] --> x denotes the count of complete downloads, y denotes the count of partial downloads, z denotes the count of failed downloads

+	- run file_perc_d-file-dbmake.py to get the percentage of file-download for all pts (for all file-sizes in each round)
+	$python3 file_perc_d-file-dbmake.py // it will generate separate CSV files for each PT in file_perc_csvs/ folder

    - To make graphs out of the processed data follow below lines